ccorcos/meteor-blaze-components/README.md

 ## Getting Started

 Clone this package into your `packages/` directory of your meteor project and then run `meteor add ccorcos:blaze-components`.
+If you want to run the demo, then you can symlink the package with `ln -s /path/to/ccorcos:blaze-components /path/to/ccorcos:blaze-components/example/packages`.

 ### Styling